XRPLF/clio/src/migration/README.md

 If you need to do full scan against other table, you can follow below steps:
 - Describe the table which needs full scan in a struct.
 It has to satisfy the `TableSpec`(cassandra/Spec.hpp) concept, containing static member:
     - Tuple type `Row`, it's the type of each field in a row.
+The order of types should match what database will return in a row.
+Key types should come first, followed by other field types sorted in alphabetical order.
     - `PARTITION_KEY`, it's the name of the partition key of the table.
-> **Note** The order of types should match what database will return in a row.
-Key types should come first, followed by other field types sorted in alphabetical order.
     - `TABLE_NAME`

 - Inherent from `FullTableScannerAdapterBase`.
 - Implement `onRowRead`, its parameter is the `Row` we defined.
 It's the callback function when a row is read.

 Please take ObjectsAdapter/TransactionsAdapter as example.